mdmiller002/search-groupme/README.md

 A backend service to support a GroupMe searching application.
 This proof-of-concept serves to improve on a GroupMe searching app in the following ways:
 - Offload GroupMe message retrieval to a backend service, so users are not blocked on the frontend during retrieval.
-- Offload message searching to a Search Server on the backend to more efficiently search for messages.
+- Offload message searching to a proper search engine to more efficiently search for messages.

 ## Stack